 We encourage parents to have their children swimming, or at least water-safe, by the time they enter Grade 0.

 All Senior and Junior Primary girls take part in swimming during their morning physical education lessons, and the team swimmers have two co-curricular slots per week.
 We offer swimming for non-team girls who wish to improve their stroke technique and fitness.
-At the end of the first term, every girl in Senior and Junior Primary takes part in the inter-house gala.
+At the end of the first term and third term respectively, every girl in Senior and Junior Primary takes part in the inter-house gala.

 There are four teams at St Mary’s, allowing more than 150 girls to compete for their school every Friday afternoon.
-The girls participate competitively from Grade 3, and all events are run on a relay system.
+The girls participate competitively from Grade 3.
+The A, B, C and D team galas are all run on a relay system, with the A teams swimming 4x50m relays and other teams swimming 4x25m relays.

 Some players progress to a Grade 4 and 5 squad, which practises once a week.
 Friendly matches are arranged during the first and third terms.
-Other players are encouraged to attend social tennis, which is offered in the first and third terms.
+The players are also encouraged to attend social tennis, which is offered in the first and third terms.
+In social tennis, the players are taught the basic techniques of all the strokes.
+How to play doubles and score correctly are also covered in the social tennis lessons.

-St Mary’s enters four teams in the Junior League, which is played in the first and third terms.
-This gives many players a chance to play in matches.
-Apart from the league matches the players participate in the Junior School Singles and Doubles Championships, held in the third term.
+St Mary’s enters six teams in the Junior League, which is played in the first term.
+Therefore 36 pupils get a chance to participate in league matches in the first term.
+We also try to arrange additional friendly matches for the Grade 4 players who may not, as yet, be in a team.
+Apart from the league matches, the players participate in the Junior School singles and doubles championships, held in the third term.

-St Mary’s participates in the Sun City Private Primary Schools Tournament, held during the August holidays.
+St Mary’s participates in the Sun City Private Primary Schools’ Tournament, held during the August holidays and in the BNP Paribas Rising Stars event.

 Water polo (Grade 5)